leogomes/http2-netty/README.md

 To run the example you will need
 - Java 8
-- Jetty ALPN library
+- ALPN boot library
 - HTTP/2-powered browser (preferably Chrome 40+)
 - A patched version of Netty 4.1, if your browser doesn't support HTTP/2 Draft 16 yet.

-The ALPN library must match the version of your JDK (I'm using 1.8.0_25).
-Check out [the documentation](http://eclipse.org/jetty/documentation/current/alpn-chapter.html#alpn-versions) to know which version you should use.
+The ALPN library must match the version of your JDK.
+I'm using `1.8.0_25`, in the example below.
+Check out [the documentation](http://eclipse.org/jetty/documentation/current/alpn-chapter.html#alpn-versions) to know which version of ALPN boot you should use to match your installed JDK.
 The jars can be obtained from your local maven repository, or [downloaded here](http://mvnrepository.com/artifact/org.mortbay.jetty.alpn/alpn-boot).

-Since Netty currently supports draft 16 of the HTTP/2 and both Chrome and Firefox are still on Draft 14, you will need to tweak Netty to use draft 14.
+Since Netty currently supports draft 16 of the HTTP/2 and both Chrome and Firefox are still on Draft 14, you will need to hack Netty to use draft 14.
 I simply [changed the version constant on `Http2CodecUtil`](https://github.com/netty/netty/blob/f691ae558cb2305a6c55aae3eb11e9f7a29b754e/codec-http2/src/main/java/io/netty/handler/codec/http2/Http2CodecUtil.java), from `h2-16` to `h2-14`, and built Netty 4.1 locally.